simi/omniauth-facebook/README.md

 The client-side flow is supported by parsing the authorization code from the signed request which Facebook places in a cookie.

-When you call `/auth/facebook/callback` in the success callback of `FB.login` that will pass the cookie back to the server. omniauth-facebook will see this cookie and:
+When you call `/auth/instagram_business/callback` in the success callback of `FB.login` that will pass the cookie back to the server. omniauth-instagram_business will see this cookie and:

 1. parse it,
 2. extract the authorization code contained in it